3. MEET THE PLAYERS | Value Diversity

 Last Chapter: OVERVIEW | What to Expect From This Game

-We suggested that civilization is an inherited game shaped by those before us, and we must choose among possible games to pass on to our future selves and generations.
+So far we suggested that civilization is an inherited game shaped by those before us, and we must choose among possible games to pass on to our future selves and generations.
 In this chapter, we explore the question of what constitutes good play.
-It is a more philosophical chapter than the remainder of the book but we hope it allows you to appreciate why we suggest voluntary cooperation as a strategy to play this game.
+It is a more philosophical chapter than the remainder of the book, but we hope it allows you to appreciate why we suggest voluntary cooperation as a strategy to play this game.

-Improving One’s Game: Striving for Coherence But Built to Be Conflicted
+Improve Your Game: Striving for Coherence, Built to Be Conflicted

 Our intuitions are shaped by factors outside of our control.
 Evolution built us to care about things because that caring structure had survival benefits.
 So here we are, creatures that care about things and that have ethical reactions to each other.
 We are also creatures that try to abstractly theorize about those reactions.
 Our intuitions as to what is better and worse often conflict, and so do our theories.
 How do we go forward from here?